Japanese beetle life cycle. Credit: Rainbow Treecare Scientific Advancements

 “Anatomy of a Tree.”
 Advanced Search-The Tree Guide at Arborday.org, The Arbor Day Foundation, www.arborday.org/trees/TreeGuide/anatomy.cfm.

 An increase in deer populations and a decrease in their natural habitat have set up a situation in which your favorite landscapes become alternative food sources for deer.
 As winter approaches and food sources become scarce, feeding on leaves, stems, and buds of plants becomes more apparent.
 Male deer also cause damage by rubbing their antlers along the trunks of trees, stripping off the bark.
-Deer should be discouraged immediately.
 Trees and shrubs can suffer permanent damage.
-Deer damage is usually identified by the torn or jagged appearance of branches
+Deer should always be discouraged immediately.

 There are four ways to discourage deer: Fencing, repellents, predators, and deer-resistant plants.

 Fencing requires you to enclose your entire yard with a fence at least six feet tall.
-This is not necessarily an aesthetically pleasing option and also not cost effective.
+This is not necessarily an aesthetically pleasing option, nor is it cost-effective.
 In some cases, you can put barrier fencing around these individual plants.
 While it is still unsightly, protecting a tree while it is young is important.

 Homemade and commercial repellents are common control methods to discourage deer, but their effectiveness varies.
-Snow and rainfall wash them away, so frequent applications are needed.
+Snow and rain can wash them away, so frequent applications are needed.
 Also, if food sources are scarce, deer may simply ignore the repellents, despite the taste or odor.

-As far as predators go, a noisy dog is a good deer deterrent.
-If you don’t have a dog, you can hang shiny tape from branches, or place inflated balls, and other moving objects in the yard to startle deer with sudden movement.
+As far as predators go, a noisy dog is an excellent deer deterrent.
+If you don’t have a dog, you can hang shiny tape from branches, or place inflated balls and other moving objects in the yard to startle the deer with sudden movement.
 You’ll have to rotate these frequently, however, or deer will soon realize that they are not in danger from these objects.